tl;dr Your OS X applications can connect to Oracle Database as if

 testing, prototyping, and demonstrating" - read the click-through

 license).
-There are various scripts on the web to autostart at machine boot.
+There are various scripts on the web to autostart the DB at VM machine boot.

-If you need an OS, Oracle Linux is free from our public yum server.
+If you need an OS, Oracle Linux is free from our yum server.

 Download the ISO, create a new VirtualBox VM and tell it where to find